 Maximilian Breastplate 1505-15 y.

-Of shallow globose form with three sprays of flutes radiating from the waist.
-There are seven flutes in the center spray and 5 in each of the side sprays.
-The outermost flute on each of the side sprays is really a step – a single sided flute.
-Neck with an angular inward turn.
-Arms with sliding gussets with similar angular inward turns.
-Wide waist lame.
-Flutes accented by parallel engraved lines and semi-circular engraved ends.
-Waist lame with horizontal engraved lines and shallow engraved lines continuing the flutes from the breastplate .
-Waist lame cut out at the sides.
+Our Maximilian Breastplate is forged into a shallow globose form with three sprays of fluting radiating from the waist.
+There are seven fluting lines in the center spray and 5 in each of the side sprays.
+The outermost fluting on each of the side sprays is a single sided fluting, more akin to a step.
+The neck of the breastplate has an angular inward turn.
+The arms have sliding gussets with similar angular inward turns.
+The waist is equipped with a wide lame.
+The fluting is accented by parallel engraved lines and semi-circular engraved ends.
+The waist lame is crafted with horizontal engraved lines and shallow engraved vertical lines continuing the fluting from the breastplate.
+The waist lame has a curved cut on each side.
 Each gusset has a buckle at the top to secure the breastplate to the backplate.

 Thanks to Wade Allen and his www.allenantiques.com for the image of the original and text.

-Please notice, that measurements should be with padding/gambeson.
+Please note that measurements should be with padding/gambeson.